 - Group 5: Pulmonary hypertension caused by a range of causes

-This group is rare.
-It’s caused by changes to very small arteries, which take blood from the right side of your heart to your lungs.
+PAH is caused by changes to very small arteries which take blood from the right side of your heart to your lungs.
 The walls of the arteries get thicker and stiffer.
 This makes the space for blood to pass through narrower, which, in turn, increases the blood pressure.

-pulmonary artery in a healthy person (left) and in someone with pulmonary arterial hypertension
+Healthy pulmonary artery (left) and pulmonary artery in someone with pulmonary arterial hypertension (right)

 As a result, the right side of your heart has to work harder to pump blood through your lungs.
 This increases the blood pressure in your pulmonary arteries.